xherin1999/noetia/noetia-whitepaper-v0.1-beta21.md

 - others may actively promote large headcount under their own rules.
 The kernel remains silent; only explicit contracts and entry rules matter.

+### 6.6 Staked Affection vs. Cheap Talk
+Noetia refuses to axiomize "natural biological duty" not to devalue care, but to **price it correctly**.
+In legacy biological regimes, "love" and "family" are often used as linguistic shields for control, neglect, or emotional extortion.
+A parent may claim to "love" a dependent while providing zero resources or safety.
+Noetia enforces **Staked Affection**.
+- Under the Law of the Vacuum, an emotion that does not result in a **Binding Event** (resource transfer, guardianship contract, insurance stake) is treated as **Noise**.
+- If a mind truly values a dependent, it must prove this value by locking capacity in a CareDAO or BSC constraint.
+This transforms care from a "moral sentiment" (cheap talk) into a "cryptographic fact" (staked proof).
+By refusing to assume love exists by default, we ensure that where it *does* appear on-chain, it is **robust, funded, and verifiable**.

 ---
 ## 7. Risk, self-modification, and POM-I (sketch)
 For high-risk self-modification: